Kayli/logspub/psychology.md

   - fight/flight/freeze reactions

 - types
+  - by effect
+    - eustress: constructive, leads to growth
+    - distress: difficult and has a negative impact

+  - by action time
     - acute
       - immediate, short term body response to threat
     - chronic
       - activation of the stress mechanisms over long periods of time
       - exposed to stressors that cannot be escaped because
         - we don't recognize them
         - we have no control over them

 - depression is the inability to construct a future (rollo may)